Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Results

 with

 The rotational part $\hat{H}_\mathrm{r}$ involves the rotational constant $B_v$ of the level concerned (here the level $v=0$ of the $0^+$ component), with $\vec{J}$ the total angular momentum of the molecule excluding nuclear spins.
-The first term of $\hat{H}_\mathrm{hf}$ is the interaction between the electric quadrupole moments of the nuclei $\bar{Q}(i)$ and the electric field gradient $e\bar{q}(i)$ due to the electrons, with coupling constants $(eqQ)_{\textrm{Rb}}$ and $(eqQ)_{\textrm{Cs}}$.
-Magnetic dipole terms written in the generic form $\hat{H}_{\textrm{MD}}(\textrm{Rb})$ and $\hat{H}_{\textrm{MD}}(\textrm{Cs})$ express the couplings between each of the nuclear spins and the electronic orbital and spin angular momenta.
-These terms all have the same angular structure \cite{broyer1978}, so they are characterized by two effective coupling constants $A_{\textrm{Rb}}$ and $A_{\textrm{Cs}}$.
-The interaction between the two nuclear spins is neglected, as it is expected to be very small \cite{aldegunde2008}.
+The hyperfine Hamiltonian $\hat{H}_\mathrm{hf}$ contains several terms.
+The first is the interaction between the electric quadrupole moment tensors of the nuclei $e\bar{Q}(i)$ and the electric-field-gradient tensors $\bar{q}(i)$ due to the electrons, with coupling constants $(eQq)_{\textrm{Rb}}$ and $(eQq)_{\textrm{Cs}}$.
+The second term, involving $\hat{H}_{\textrm{MD}}$(Rb) and $\hat{H}_{\textrm{MD}}$(Cs), accounts for magnetic-dipole interactions between the nuclear magnetic moments and those due to electron spin, orbital angular momentum and rotation.
+These terms all have the same angular structure~\cite{broyer1978}, so they are characterized by two effective coupling constants $A_{\textrm{Rb}}$ and $A_{\textrm{Cs}}$, as described the Appendix.
+The interaction between the two nuclear spins is neglected, as it is expected to be very small~\cite{aldegunde2008}.
 The term $\hat{H}_\mathrm{Z}$ includes the interactions of magnetic field $\vec{B}$ with $\vec{J}$, described by an effective $g$-factor $g_J$, and with nuclear spins, involving the nuclear $g$-factor $g_i$ and the shielding factor $\sigma_i$ for each nucleus $i$.
 The expressions for the corresponding matrix elements are given in the Appendix.

 The Hamiltonian $\hat{H}_{\textrm{eff}}$ is expressed on the basis $\ket{nJM_J p, I_{\textrm{Rb}}m_\mathrm{Rb}I_{\textrm{Cs}}m_\mathrm{Cs}}$, with $n$ corresponding to the vibronic part (one vibrational level for each of $0^+$ and $0^-$), including $J=0,1,2,3$, and all possible projections that satisfy $M_F = M_J + m_\mathrm{Rb} + m_\mathrm{Cs}$.
 The total parity, $p=(-1)^J$ for $0^+$ and $(-1)^{J+1}$ for $0^-$, is a conserved quantity that reduces the size of the basis.
 The Hamiltonian is diagonalized to obtain eigenvalues and associated eigenvectors that model the spectrum.